How to Win the Health Savings Game: A Guide to HSAs and FSAs

 Let’s face it: dealing with healthcare finances isn’t the most glamorous part of life.
 But ignoring HSAs and FSAs is like leaving money on the table.
 When you’re in a world where every penny counts, it makes sense to take advantage of every tool available to save on healthcare costs.

-So here’s what you need to do:
+So here’s what you could to do:

 Plan Ahead: Especially with FSAs, estimate your expenses carefully so you don’t over-contribute